springone-tour-2021/lab-workshop-3/workshop/content/exercises/D-01-content.md

 ## Enable GitHub Actions

-Run this command and click on the link in in terminal 1 navigate to the `cat-service` repository's actions page:
+Run this command and click on the link in terminal 1 navigate to the `cat-service` repository's actions page:
 ```execute-1
 echo https://github.com/$GITHUB_ORG/cat-service/actions
 ```